-You can make an advising appointment with the CBE student services administrator by emailing email@example.com.
-If you are not yet declared into the major, you are encouraged to additionally see your assigned CASA advisor for assistance.
+You can make an advising appointment with the staff advisor for chemical engineering students by emailing Jennie Gambach at firstname.lastname@example.org.
+If you are not yet declared into the major, you are encouraged to additionally see your assigned first-year CASA advisor for assistance.
 Students who are declared may also contact their assigned faculty advisor (see your Trailhead account to locate their name).

 Declared students additionally have access to advising information in the CBE Communications Canvas site.